Lars von Trier (Denmark, born 1956)

 Breaking the Waves, of course, pre-dates Dogville, but I saw Dogville first, and so it is in a somewhat retrospective fashion that I identify and address their obvious thematic similarities.
 As Von Trier paints yet another small community as vicious and malevolent, specifically towards a young woman that they have singled out and specifically for reasons of supposed sexual provocation, I deduce that this is another barbed criticism of groupthink, proffering that a collection of people should not behave as if they are one organism and it is creepy and unsettling- ‘inhuman’- when they do, potentially leading to some very dark and sinister consequences.
 I agree wholeheartedly.
 There’s nothing wrong with the notion of community, and there’s nothing wrong with a community ‘coming together’, but there are limits, and we would be wise to observe them.

-In a Von Trier film, sex is complicated, polyphonic- it can be enjoyable and alluring, whilst it can also be a potent whirlpool of psychological tension and threat.
+In a von Trier film, sex is complicated, polyphonic- it can be enjoyable and alluring, whilst it can also be a potent whirlpool of psychological tension and threat.
 Our collective obsession with it, and fear of it in some cases, is ruthlessly exploited, and some viewers may then feel he has reduced it to a mere tool, wielded in a mercenary fashion, to elicit a decidedly cheap brand of shock and awe.
 Similar things could be said of other great directors, Kieslowski and Almodóvar among them.
 Unlike Dogville, wherein Nicole Kidman’s Grace was undoubtedly a straightforward victim of rape, Breaking the Waves introduces a semblance of consent to the sexual traumas of its lead character, and even questions whether she is somewhat granting consent for the ‘wrong reasons’, with her fragile demeanour making everything even more of a queasy grey area.

 Such issues may emerge every time a male director makes points about female sexuality- ones they perhaps have no ‘right’ to make- and especially when their process seems to eschew any notion of modesty or subtlety.
 When Lynch does this- Blue Velvet being probably the most pertinent example- these aspects intermingle amongst layers of unreality and are saturated with overt stylisation, ostentatious technique and something of an ironic aftertaste.
 Von Trier, of course, dips his toes into these waters too, but doesn’t generally swim in them the way Lynch or Almodóvar does, and so his movies can, amongst other things, appear to be more baldly perverse.